-Late submission: If a student submits an assessment up to ten calendar days after the original or agreed extended deadline, the piece of work will be deemed as a 'Late Submission'.
+Late submission: if a student submits an assessment up to ten calendar days after the original deadline, the piece of work will be deemed as a 'Late Submission'.
 A 'Late Submission' is counted as an assessment attempt and a penalty will be applied to the mark.
 For work submitted 10 calendar days or more after the deadline, see Non Submission.